zhanxdani/admiral/README.md

 # admiral
-My commercial site for Agency Admiral in Bishkek
+My commercial site for Agency Admiral in Bishkek, Kyrgyzstan